fieldgram/hay-description-specification/docs/field-test.md

   <dt>Data type</dt>
   <dd>int</dd>
   <dt>Valid values</dt>
-  <dd>An integer representing the magnitude of the yield from the source field(s) for this hay, rounded to the nearest whole number, whether in metric, long, or short tons.
-Use the [`field source_field_yield_units`]() to specify the unit of measure for this magnitude.</dd>
+  <dd>An integer representing the magnitude of the yield from the source field(s) for this hay, rounded to the nearest whole number, whether in metric, long, or short tons.</dd>
 </dl>

+Use the [`field source_field_yield_units`]() to specify the unit of measure for this magnitude.

-<p>For purposes of this field, we define "yield" as the product of (a) number of bales and (b) average bale weight.</p>
+For purposes of this field, we define "yield" as the product of (a) number of bales and (b) average bale weight.

 ### Field [`source_field_yield_units`]()
 <dl>